eyalroth/blog-gatsby/src/posts/en/2019/Gatsby Series/Sidebar/index.md

   order: 2
 ---

-This is the second post in the series about creating a website with Gatsby, in which I'll be examining a technique for building a "sidebar".
+This is the second post in the series about creating a website with Gatsby, in which I'll be examining a technique for building a sidebar.

 As I've mentioned earlier [in my first post](/en/blog/2019/08/hello-world/), I wanted my blog to have a strong visual signature.
 I figured one way to achieve this is by having a permanent component across all pages with a visual item unique to me; say, my profile image.
 Moreover, it is probably a good idea to give quick access to all of the site's sections from any given page.
 It also happened that one of the Gatsby starter sites -- [Lumen v2](https://github.com/GatsbyCentral/gatsby-v2-starter-lumen), the one I eventually used -- featured what seemed to me as a nice looking sidebar.
 That how I knew I wanted to have a permanent sidebar in my blog.